AnjumeeJeba/Openhaus_QA/README.md

 Here’s a description of a manual test case for validating the same API:

 Test Case Name: Verify Project API Response

 Steps:

-Send a GET request to ```/api/v1/allprojectsv2```.
+-Send a GET request to ```/api/v1/allprojectsv2```.
-Verify the response status code is 200.
+-Verify the response status code is 200.
-Validate that the status field in the response is 1.
+-Validate that the status field in the response is 1.
-Check that the project_code is "prescon-mahim-01".
+-Check that the project_code is "prescon-mahim-01".

 Expected Result:
 Response matches the structure and values as shown in the example response.